scottqmn/needless/README.md

 This is a template for Next.js projects with:

 -   Mixed .jsx/.tsx files (with PropTypes/TS respectively)
 -   CSS/SCSS modules
 -   Prettier formatting
-- ESlint (separate configurations for .jsx/.tsx: babel-eslint, @typescript-eslint)
+-   ESlint

 ## Getting Started